of saltwater and sap // i formed // skin the color of dried Tobacco // eyes as bright as Cotton fields // formed

 with this bestowing // i travel to conviction // towards coming undone and together // owning this calling holistically

-littoralis: (adj.) the scientific name for plants that grow near the seashore or coastline
+littoralis: (adj.) the scientific name for species that grow near the shore or coastline

-her art practice primarily focuses on recreating and reimagining Indigenous and West African lifestyles and preparations in ways that honor tradition while welcoming modernism and new mediums of archiving that further the story of the Coastal Black Southerner’s connection to land and water.
+artistically, the Gullah creative behind littoralis is a biodisciplinary archivist. her work primarily focuses on recreating and re-imagining Indigenous and West African lifestyles and preparations in ways that honor tradition while welcoming modernism and new mediums of archiving that further the story of the Coastal Black Southerner’s connection to land and water.